 The Trouble With Nik

 Nik began to have some trouble in the band in the mid 70’s.
-Dave had sacked more than a few (although it is reported that Nik was tabbed to sack Lemmy on their 1975 tour for getting caught with speed crossing the Canadian border) and the band line up had become fluid.
+Dave had sacked more than a few (although it is reported that Nik was tabbed to sack Lemmy on their 1975 tour for getting caught with speed crossing the Canadian border, two years after Dave had temporarily sacked Lemmy in 1973) and the band line up had become fluid.
 The last one on the chopping block was Nik.
-He was sent to the wilderness in 1976.
+He was sent to the wilderness in 1976 (purportedly for instigating a coup to get the band to fire Dave, which temporarily happened).
 This set off a film worthy love/hate relationship between these two stewards of spaceship Hawkwind that has lasted until this day.
 Like some lingering diseases, the disorder occasionally went dormant (Nik rejoined the band full time in 1983, saving them from their formulaic metal bent and getting them back towards a festival and space rock track) and reconciliations were offered.
 Nik was shown the door again in 1985, ostensibly for being a stage hog (partly true).
 Although some debated their likes and dislikes of 15 years of Hawkwind, everyone agreed that this was not only THE band, it was their band.
 Reunions in the millennium included many former members, and the Hawkwind family was one huge extended clan.

 Enter the Hawknerds